thiagodp/concordialang/docs/language/en.md

 - Keep any declared `UI Literals`;
 - Generate random values for `UI Literals` without value;
 - Keep any declared values or numbers;
-- Generate values for `UI Elements` according to their properties and the applicable test cases (see `README.md`).
+- Generate values for `UI Elements` according to their properties and the applicable test cases - see [reame-pt.md](../../README.md) for more information.

 Example:
 ```gherkin